ankitsaz/Traffic-Light-Controller-Verilog-/README.md

 # Traffic-Light-Controller-Verilog

-The project includes system design of a t intersection traffic light controller and its verilog code
+This project is a simulation of a traffic light control system implemented using Verilog.
+The system is designed to manage traffic signals at an intersection, ensuring smooth and efficient traffic flow.